 MARCH 31: Final selections will be made by this date and candidates will be notified.

-This year, Junior Fellows will receive a gross salary of approximately $3200 per month (equivalent to $39,000 annually).
+Junior Fellowships are one-year paid positions, beginning in August of each year.
+2019-20 Junior Fellows will receive a gross salary of approximately $3,291 per month (equivalent to $39,500 annually).
 A full benefits package is also provided.

-For applications and more information, contact the Scholarship Opportunities Program at 824-0189.
-We are located within the Center for Excellence in Writing & Communication, on the first floor of Ayala Science Library (Building 520).
+Questions about the campus advising and endorsement (nomination) process may be directed to the Scholarship Opportunities Program at 949-824-0189 or firstname.lastname@example.org.
+We are located within the Center for Excellence in Writing & Communication, on the first floor of Science Library (Building 520).